DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_dmp_requirements.md

 ### The Research Council of Norway
 * [From 2023, Open Science is assessed in grant applications](https://www.forskningsradet.no/en/financing/application-process/assessment-open-science/ "2024-09-09")
-> * You are advised to take these assessment criteria into account, when writing your DMP.

 * [The Research Council of Norway: Sharing research data (webpage)](https://www.forskningsradet.no/en/research-policy-strategy/open-science/research-data/ "2024-10-25")
 > * Requirements for data management plan in projects that manage data - excerpts from the linked to webpage: